 7) The different avenues of ‘payments’ –

-The Polish Winged Hussars of late 16th century received a salary of 15 zloty, with payments being made on a quarterly basis (thus amounting to 60 zloty per year).
+The Polish Winged Hussars of late 16th century received a salary of 15 zloty, with payments being made on a quarterly basis (thus amounting to 60 zloty per year) – the figures being sourced from the Polish Winged Hussar 1576-1775 (By Richard Brzezinski).
 This sum rose to 51 zloty by the mid-17th century, but remained constant till the early decades of the 18th-century, in spite of inflations and currency crashes throughout the mercurial years.
 The officers (of the towarzysze rank) and the commander (rotmistrz) of the companies were also paid additional state-sanctioned funds, including kuchenne (or ‘kitchen money’) that amounted to a substantial 150 zloty per quarter for 100 horsemen and the hiberna (or ‘winter allowance’) for sheltering and lodging during winters.
 The latter money was sometimes taken forcibly from the host population and often contributed substantially to the revenues of a hussar company.
 Additionally, the state was also expected to pay for the hussars’ numerous apparels, including the famed leopard skins and wings.

 And of course, other than such official (and unofficial) payment methods, many of the Polish Winged Hussars relied on the war booty.
 Furthermore, as we mentioned before, the officers of the towarzysze rank also looked forth to high-paying state offices after their serving period in the army.
 Some of them even held other military ranks (like colonelcy) that had salaried benefits in addition to their roles in the companies of hussars.